 What Black History Month Means to Me

 But this month isn’t just about organized group activities.
-While common ground is the objective of our ERGs, the individual viewpoints of employees are the threads that give them strength.
+While common ground is the objective of Henkel’s Employee Resource Groups, the individual viewpoints of employees are the threads that give them strength.
 In that spirit, here are personal reflections on the importance of Black History Month from influential African American leaders throughout Henkel North America:

 Like it?
 Share it!